-Bid Opening for Project 1 was held on 3/28/19, 5 bids were received, and low bidder was File Construction.
+Bid Opening for Project 1 was held on 3/28/19, 5 bids were received, and the low bidder was File Construction.
 On 4/17/19, the LRGPWWA Board of Directors awarded the contract for the project Base Bid to File Construction contingent upon USDA Rural Development approval, and approval has been received.
 Additive Alternates 1-3 were not awarded due to high bids and lack of funding to construct them, and these project components (Minter Rd.
 Area and Hwy 478 at Indian Rd./Carnation Rd./Memory Lane) will be moved to Project 2.
-Construction on Project 1 began June 17, 2019 and is complete and closed-out.
-Phase II is in final review at USDA-RD awaiting authorization to bid.
+Construction on Project 1 began June 17, 2019, and is complete and closed out.

 Purchase & Upgrade of Valle Del Rio

 On February 29, 2016, we closed on the purchase of the Valle Del Rio Water System just east of the Rio Grande on Hwy.
 28. Funding for the purchase an upgrade of this water system was from the NM Drinking Water State Revolving Loan Fund.